The Stutzen Rifles- Berg, Bolt, Feuer, Ischler and Pirsch

 The bolt action Stutzens are a short repeating rifle typically with a full length stock that reaches all the way to the muzzle.
 The Mannlicher-Schönauer is the most often seen make although Mauser also made a model in this configuration.
 In America any rifle with a full stock are referred to as a Mannlicher even though they may not be made by Mannlicher-Schönauer.

-This is a Mannlicher Schönauer model GK in .30-06.
+Below: this is a Mannlicher Schönauer model GK in .30-06.
 Image is courtesy of Joh.
 Springer’s Erben © Joh.
 Springer’s Erben Handels GmbH, Wien

-This Bolt Action Pirschstutzen was made by Imman.
+Above: this Bolt Action Pirschstutzen was made by Imman.
 Meffert and features several interesting features.
 To see more click Here.

 Feuer Stutzen